RebeccaFlach/rule-184/reports/final_report.md

 ## Base BML Model and Results
 ![](images/250_den_final.png)
 ![](images/50_den_final.png)

 The following graphs depict a 250x250 and 50x50 sized grid.
 When testing various grid sizes from 10x10 to 250x250, we find that the size does not affect the pattern significantly; however, the result becomes more defined as the grid size increases.
 The larger the grid size, the longer it takes for each density to reach its jamming point.
 Jamming begins around a density of .35 to .4, consistent with the findings in Nagatani’s paper.
-We also noted that the larger grids would tend to have a lower critical density.As the density increases, the time it takes to jam decreases less from its neighbor, and the distribution of the trials becomes smaller.
+We also noted that the larger grids would tend to have a lower critical density.
+As the density increases, the time it takes to jam decreases less from its neighbor, and the distribution of the trials becomes smaller.
 As the graph exhibits a long-tailed distribution, we also plot our results on a log-log scale, however, we decided the line wasn't linear enough for the graph to be a long tailed distribution.

 ![](images/crit_den_final.png)
 ![](images/250_loglog.png)